tweag/smart-contracts-lh/src/Auction/README.md

 ### Disproving double satisfaction for continuing output

-Despite the aforementioned vulnerability, by the following argument, it is not possible to steal from outputs paid to the validator.
+Despite the aforementioned vulnerability, by the following argument, it is not possible to exploit it for outputs paid to the validator.
 First, each bid validator script is used only for a single auction.
 This is guaranteed by the use of an NFT whose asset class is a parameter to the script.
 Second, to have two